An Autumn Experiment in Outdoor Creative Writing

 Gathering in the Oakhouse

-Why Try Writing Outdoors in November?
+Why try writing outdoors in November?

 “I noticed just how many leaves are on the ground.
 It’s autumn and a mattress is now all around.
 In my garden this is bothersome and needs attention.
 Here it is a blanket, preparing for winter by covering the ground, warming and feeding the earth.”